Meal prep containers: how to choose the right material and size

 Should I buy a container set or individual containers?

 The container you'll actually use every week is the right one.
-Start planning your prep day with Fond, free for 14 days.
+Plan your prep day with Fond.